-As noted in Section 3.1.5, the project limits contain approximately 700 trees; approximately 390 of these trees are part of the historic Howard-Ralston Eucalyptus Tree Rows, which were planted by landscape gardener John McLaren in the late 1800s; they are massive trees, over 100 feet tall, with huge trunks and high canopies.
+As noted in Section 3.1.5, the project limits contain approximately 700 trees; approximately 391 of these trees are part of the historic Howard-Ralston Eucalyptus Tree Rows, which were planted by landscape gardener John McLaren in the late 1800s; they are massive trees, over 100 feet tall, with huge trunks and high canopies.
 The Howard-Ralston Eucalyptus Tree Rows extend along El Camino Real from Peninsula Avenue to Ray Drive/Rosedale Avenue, in the City of Burlingame.
 The historic tree rows, along with the other existing established trees, are the primary visual resource in the project limits, and they help to create an intimate, "neighborhood" feel within the area they occur.

 The Howard-Ralston Eucalyptus Tree Rows are widely known and valued in the broader community due to their striking appearance and historic status.
 Within the City of Burlingame, the Howard-Ralston Eucalyptus Tree Rows are a source of pride and identity.
 The trees were planted by John McLaren in the 1870s to promote development along the corridor through beautification of the roadway.
 There is a history of protecting the Howard-Ralston Eucalyptus Tree Rows dating back to 1908.
 Notably, the City of Burlingame passed the first of its kind zoning ordinance in 1930, restricting commercial development along El Camino Real to protect the Howard-Ralston Eucalyptus Tree Rows.
-Additionally, the city designated the portion of the Howard-Ralston Eucalyptus Tree Rows within their city limits as a "Heritage Grove" in 1975, and the San Mateo Sites Committee has designated the Howard-Ralston Eucalyptus Tree Rows within the City of Burlingame as a "Point of Historic Significance."
+Additionally, the city designated the portion of the Howard-Ralston Eucalyptus Tree Rows within their city limits as a "Heritage Grove" in 1975, and the San Mateo Sites Committee has designated the Howard-Ralston Eucalyptus Tree Rows within the city of Howard-Ralston Eucalyptus Tree Rows within the city of Howard-Ralston Eucalyptus Tree Rows within the city of Burlingame as a "Point of Historic Significance."